 It was also necessary for Stacey to look at her chosen work in another new way: Although she had chosen a field where she saw constant suffering, it was also a field that offered enormous hope.

-Through these self-care perspectives, Stacey learned that visions of those she worked with and did all she could to help all day long needed to be left at the hospital until she returned.
-Without this ability, Burnout would render her helpless as a doctor, a wife and a future mom.
+Through self-care strategies and self-care perspectives, Stacey learned that visions of those she worked with and did all she could to help all day long needed to be left at the hospital until she returned.
+Without this ability, and willingness to adopt self-care strategies, burnout would render her helpless as a doctor, a wife, and a future mom.

 Dolly and Steve: The impact of trauma